 On our camping road trip we pitched up in 25 wild campsites in Oman, covering the country from Musandam in the North to Salalah in the South.
 Among those 25, some were truly outstanding – real jaw-droppers.
 So after much deliberation and careful consideration, we’ve selected the best places to camp from our month travelling the country.
-But before we introduce you to our favourite campsites, here’s a quick rundown about what you can expect in all of them.
+But before we introduce you to our favourite campsites, we’ll give you a quick rundown about what you can expect in all of them.

 As you’ve already gathered, all 11 are wild campsites.
 Free camping being legal, the country doesn’t do official campsites – toilet blocks and showers there aren’t.
 This means there are a few key things to remember when pitching up in any wild campsite in Oman.

 Since there are none, it’s a good idea to have a small camp trowel with you.
 When you feel the need, find a secluded spot at least 50 metres away from any water source or campsite, and dig 6 inches deep.
 Cover the hole when you’re done and bag your toilet paper.
 You can then bin it later or burn in your campfire.